 — Fernando Lins

 I agree.
-The importance of using a pen and paper has been huge for my projects.
+Using a pen and paper has been a huge help with my projects.

 “Look at historical design masters, don’t dismiss them because they are old or because you have seen it all before.
 Richard Hollis’ book on Swiss Graphic Design is great because it covers so many masters and shows you so many examples of work.

 “I second the suggestion of getting a boring book about rules.
 The details are what I look at.
 If you haven’t got them down then they will stand out, but that’s just me: a dusty old fogey.
 If I see an en dash used properly I appreciate it.
 Robert Bringhurt’s book, The Elements of Typographic Style, is great for this.”